opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.posix.socket/index.md

 ### Listen {:#Listen}

- Begin listening for new connections from network endpoints.
+ Begins listening for new incoming connections.
 At most `backlog` connections will be buffered.

 #### Request
 <table>